Walk-ins Welcome Starting Monday, April 12! All buildings will be open for browsing the stacks, reading, hold item pickups, computer use, and more.

-Due to social distancing restrictions, all events are being held online until further notice.
+Most events are being held online.
+Some in-person events may become available outdoors at some locations.
 Our online programming schedule includes virtual storytimes, movie and book discussions, technology tutorials, and more.
 View all online events here.

 We continue to work in partnership with many County agencies to provide programs that benefit our community.
 These include Anne Arundel County Public Schools, Anne Arundel United, the Anne Arundel Police Department, the Anne Arundel Department of Health, and others.

-Browse our stacks in person or search our online catalog.
-The Library offers an extensive collection of close to one million items, including print and eBooks, audiobook CDs and eAudiobooks, movies and TV shows on DVD or streaming on Kanopy, music CDs, or streaming music from Naxos.
+Search our extensive collection of close to one million items, including print and eBooks, audiobook CDs and eAudiobooks, movies and TV shows on DVD or streaming on Kanopy, music CDs, or streaming music from Naxos.
 In addition, you can borrow a fishing pole, a ukulele, museum passes or even hotspots for internet access anywhere there is cell phone service.

 Not sure what to read next?
 Ask us for a recommendation from Library staff or one of our resources online.
 Can't find what you are looking for in our catalog?
-If the book is in participating Maryland libraries, we can get it with Maryland's Marina Interlibrary Loan service (currently unavailable).Get your library card and find something to read, watch or listen to now.
+If the book is in participating Maryland libraries, we can get it with Maryland's Marina Interlibrary Loan service.Get your library card and find something to read, watch or listen to now.

 We offer services for Anne Arundel County's diverse population.
 Information and resources for military personnel and veterans, links to immigration resources, and bilingual online events for new members of our community.